Villars

 Philippe.

-Exceptional memory my first season with you in 76 at Thalassa sailing instructor with Alain Belloc jean kratinger then the Buccaneers with a team of fire Mike Coltman CdS Marcus diving loulou CdV
+Exceptional memories of my first season with you in '76 at Thalassa, sailing instructor with Alain Belloc and Jean Kratinger, then Les Boucaniers with a fantastic team: Mike Coltman, CdS Marcus, diving, Loulou, CdV

 Leave a comment